Owl-Domain/CommandLine/docs/parsing/builtin-parsers.md

 for using special aliases for commonly used ports, ie. `http` would mean port `80`.

 > [!NOTE]
-> The aliasing behaviour cannot be changed right now.
+> The aliasing behaviour cannot be changed right now, unless you create a custom parser
+> for the `Port`, `IPEndPoint` and `DnsEndPoint` types.

 #### IPEndPoint